 - Then add in the black beans on a medium high heat, stir well then begin mashing with a potato masher or a fork.
 Add in the water, a little at a time, until it reaches the consistency of refried beans – it should be like a thick chunky paste, and no whole beans should be visible.
 You may need all of the water, you may need slightly less than ½ a cup.240 g black beans, 125 ml water, salt

-- In a separate dish, take the peeled avocados, lime juice and salt and pepper and mash it all together, until you have roughly mashed avocado, similar to guacamole.3 avocados, Salt and pepper, 1 tbsp lime juice
+- In a separate dish, take the peeled avocados, lime juice and salt and pepper and mash it all together, until you have roughly mashed avocado, similar to guacamole.3 avocados, Salt and pepper, 1 tablespoon lime juice

 - Place the rice in the bowl and serve the roasted vegetables, black beans, mashed avocado and sweetcorn on top, in separate sections.
 You can then also add hot sauce (or chilli flakes), vegan sour cream (or yoghurt), fresh coriander, salad leaves, fresh cherry tomatoes and tomato salsa, depending on your preference.1 cup sweetcorn, Fresh coriander, chilli flakes, salsa, hot sauce

 - The Mexican Buddha bowl is super flexible.
 Serve it with extra toppings that suit your taste buds.
 We recommend choosing from: vegan sour cream, salsa or pico de gallo, fresh coriander, salad leaves, hot sauce and even a few nacho chips.